bmaroti9/Overmorrow/README.md

 - open source
 - no ads
 - no data collected
-- minimalist design
+- minimalist colorful design
 - detailed forecast
 - sunrise sunset times
 - air quality insights
 - full screen radar
 - 14 days of forecast
-- hourly weather for every day
 - dynamically adapting color scheme
+- 5 color themes (original, colorful, monochrome, light, dark)
 - languages support

 ## Why make Overmorrow? ❓
-I am 14 and i have been programing since the age of 7.
+I am 15 and i have been programing since the age of 7.
 I started small (Scratch and NetsBlox) went to Python... and then to Flutter.
 This is my first ever project that can actually be downloaded by anyone.
 So I hope you like it 😉!

 I have always wanted to make a weather app 🌩️.
 At first the concept was just to make an app that